SysKitTeam/docs-spdockit/requirements/system-requirements.md

   * CPU – any standard server CPU
   * Memory – up to 500 MB RAM
   * Installation – 100 MB disk space
-  * Index – 200GB disk space required to store the index containing all the ULS logs.
+  * Index – we recommend minimum of 200GB disk space required to store the index containing all the data (ULS, SQL logs and Windows Event logs).
+However, this largely depends on your infrastructure and how big your farm/s are.
 It is recommended to change the index location to a secondary drive.

 ## SharePoint Online